ORDER THE BOOK

 IN THE MIDDLE of last century, "Going Abroad" could be the 'nice' way of saying you were emigrating from Scotland.
 It's also the title of a book which takes a fresh look at the Pilgrim Fathers of the 19th century – those determined men and and their wives from the breakaway Free Church of Scotland who sailed to a new life in the furthest outpost of the British Empire: New Zealand.

-231 large A4-size pages, 170,000 words, 136 illustrations, 99 photos, ten maps, bibliography and full
+258 pages, 136 illustrations, 99 photos, 10 maps, bibliography and full

 index.